MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

         let decoder = JSONDecoder()

+         // adding date decode policy. if there is a date property in decoding struct, it will preceed, if not found, it will be ignored let formatter = DateFormatter()
+        formatter.dateFormat = "y-MM-dd" // MM for month and mm for Minutes decoder.dateDecodingStrategy = .formatted(formatter)

         guard let loaded = try? decoder.decode(T.self, from: data) else {
             fatalError("Failed to decode \(file) from bundle.")
         }